iOS Integration

 Parameter description:

-baseUrl: Your EdgeOne service domain name, such as www.example.com.
+baseUrl: Your EdgeOne service domain, for example www.example.com.

-logLevel: Optional parameter used to control the SDK log output level.
+logLevel: Optional parameter used to control the log output level of the SDK.
 Optional values include:

-After the SDK initialization is completed, you need to start the client attestation engine so that the SDK can begin acquisition and manage attestation tokens.
-This operation starts the necessary background process inside the SDK.
+After the SDK is initialized, you need to start the client authentication engine to enable the SDK to begin obtaining and managing authentication tokens.
+This operation starts the necessary background processes within the SDK.

 [[ClientAttestation sharedInstance] start];

-Note: After the attestation engine starts, the SDK will be ready to handle attestation challenges and manage attestation tokens.
+Note: After the authentication engine is started, the SDK will be ready to handle authentication challenges and manage authentication tokens.

-The attestation challenge is a key step to obtain the attestation token.
-This process involves retrieving the challenge ID and passing it into the SDK.
-The SDK will display the necessary UI (such as showing the Captcha in WKWebView) as needed and compute the attestation token.
-This is done via the attestWithParams() method provided by the SDK.
+Authentication challenge is a key step in obtaining authentication tokens.
+This process involves obtaining the challenge ID and passing it to the SDK.
+The SDK will display necessary UI as needed (for example, showing Captcha in WKWebView) and compute the authentication token.
+This is accomplished through the attestWithParams() method provided by the SDK.

 // attestId

-// Get from console when actively initiating a challenge
+// Obtain from the console when actively initiating a challenge.

-// Retrieve from the 'EO-Attest-Challenge' header field in the http response when passively triggering a Challenge
+// Obtain from the 'EO-Attest-Challenge' header field in the http response when challenges are passively initiated.

 NSString *attestId = @"your-attestId";